W.A.S.P. (band): Early years and rise to fame (1982–1985)

 Shortly afterwards, the band made an appearance in the 1984 film The Dungeonmaster and on the soundtrack to Ghost Warrior with the song "Tormentor".

 "L.O.V.E.
-Machine" and "I Wanna Be Somebody" helped the album sell, and set the band up for "Blind In Texas", a song written in St. Paul, Minnesota, by Lawless.
-The song was released on their next album The Last Command in September 1985.
+Machine" and "I Wanna Be Somebody" helped the album sell, and set the band up for "Blind in Texas", a song written in St. Paul, Minnesota, by Lawless.
+The song was included on their next album The Last Command, which was released in October 1985.
 The Last Command remains W.A.S.P.'s highest-charting album, peaking at No. 47 on the Billboard album chart.
-"Blind in Texas" is perhaps their best known song, more than three decades after its release.
+"Blind in Texas" is perhaps their best known song, more than four decades after its release.
 The Last Command was also the first album with new drummer Steve Riley (formerly of Keel), who had replaced Richards at the beginning of the 1984-1985 tour.
-W.A.S.P. supported the album by participating in two arena tours, first opening for Kiss on their Asylum tour, and then, along with Anthrax, they supported Black Sabbath on their Seventh Star tour.
+W.A.S.P. supported the album by participating in two arena tours, opening for Kiss on their Asylum tour, and, along with a then-unknown Anthrax, they supported Black Sabbath on their Seventh Star tour.

 After The Last Command tour, Piper departed the band.
 Former King Kobra bassist Johnny Rod joined W.A.S.P. as Lawless went back to playing rhythm guitar.
 Around this time, W.A.S.P. became a very prominent target of the Parents Music Resource Center (PMRC), an organization led by Tipper Gore and dedicated to opposing music with lyrics deemed violent or overtly sexual in content.
 This lowered the band's reputation to such a degree that concert halls were getting bomb threats, band members were receiving death threats by the hundreds, and Lawless was shot at twice (though not hit).
 The controversy generated valuable publicity for the band.